Josiah Johnson (pilot boat): End of service

 On March 6, 1869, the pilot-boat Josiah Johnson, No. 23 was struck by the schooner Wanata while anchored fifteen miles north of Barnegat Light, New Jersey.
 The accident happened at night when the wind was strong and the Wanatas lights had blown out.
 The Johnson sank in ten minutes.
 Captain Hawkins of the schooner was able to bring the crew of the pilot-boat on board and bring them back to the port of New York.
 There were thirteen persons on board including six pilots.
 The pilots on the boat were: J. R. Allcock, Isaac Campbell, William Caroll, and William Qualey.

 On March 10, 1869, the pilot boat Mary and Catherine took the place of the Josiah Johnson which was lost in the collision with the schooner Wanata.
 The crew of the Johnson were transferred to the Mary & Catherine.

-On October 1870, the collision with the Wanata went to the New York District Court as Case No. 17,138, to recover $23,000 in damages caused by the schooner Wanata.
+In October 1870, the collision with the Wanata went to the New York District Court as Case No. 17,138, to recover $23,000 in damages caused by the schooner Wanata.
 The outcome was that the schooner was at fault in not keeping a lookout, which contributed to the collision.